benc-uk/dapr-store/README.md

 See [deploy/readme.md](deploy/readme.md)

-# Running locally - Quick guide
+# Running Locally - Quick guide

-This is a (very) basic guide to running the Dapr Store locally.
+This is a (very) basic guide to running Dapr Store locally.
 Only instructions for WSL 2/Linux/MacOS are provided.
 It's advised to only do this if you wish to develop or debug the project.

 ### Prereqs